How does Automattic incorporate “listening” into its design process?

 With all of the conversations happening at a company gathering I quickly realized that I could be a better listener.
 Sometimes when I get excited I interrupt people to share a spontaneous idea.
 Sometimes I feel too shy to reach out to someone new and learn about their experience.
 When I manage to overcome that shyness or curb my enthusiasm, that’s when the power of listening becomes clear.

-This was particularly true during a conversation with John Maeda, Automattic’s Global Head of Diversity, Inclusion, and Computational Design.
+This was particularly true during a conversation with John Maeda, Automattic’s Global Head of Computational Design and Inclusion.
 I was describing some of the challenges I face leading the Jetpack design team and he looked wistfully into the distance and said, “You need to go to India.”
 It felt very non sequitur, but it got me to start listening.
 He then invited several Indian and Sri Lankan Automatticians to join the conversation.
 I listened to Hari Shanker describe the WordPress market in India, the tech blogging scene there, marketing strategies for companies breaking into that market.
 I listened to Omkar Bhagat describe his experience running a WordPress agency before joining Automattic.
 I learned about the concept of jugaad, essentially a hack or makeshift work-around from Mahangu Weerasinghe (he’s also given a great talk about jugaad and WordPress).

 So I’m going India next month and giving a talk (if accepted) at WordCamp Nashik on listening.